nigel-otieno/RPI_Plane-test/README.md

 # RASPBERRY PI PLANE
 The Raspberry Pi is used as flight controller that proccesses PWM signals using Joans PIGPIO library to effectively send timed PWM signals to specified GPIO pin.
-By implementing the PCA9685, I was able to control servos by using the pygame library.
+By integrating AdaFruits PCA9685 servo controller, I was able to control servos movements via pygame library.

 # MOTIVATION
 To gain a deeper understading of implementing software and hardware through the Python Language.